STARS4ALL/tessdb-server/README.md

 * The `zero_point` holds the current value of the instrument calibration constant.
 * The `filter` holds the current TESS filter (i.e. 'DG' or Dichroic Glass)
 * A history of zero point & filter changes are maintained in the `tess_t` table if the instrument is recalibrated or its filter is changed.
-* Columns `valid_since` and `valid_until` hold the timestamps where the changes to zero point and filter are valid.
+* Columns `valid_since` and `valid_until` hold the timestamps where the changes to zero point and/or filter are valid.
 * Column `valid_state` is an indicator.
 Its values are either **`Current`** or **`Expired`**.
 * The current valid TESS instrument has its `valid_state` set to `Current` and the expiration date in a far away future (Y2999).

 #### Unit dimension

 The `tess_units_t` table is what Dr. Kimball denotes as a *junk dimension*.
 It collects various labels denoting the current measurement units of samples in the fact table.

 * Columns `valid_since`, `valid_until` and `valid_state` keep track of units change in a similar technique as above should the units change.